cartrawler/cartrawler.github.io/docs/ios/apis/bestDailyRates.md

 {: .no_toc }

-The requestBestDailyRate function can be called to receive the cheapest vehicle's price for a given location based on the pickup and drop off dates.
+The requestBestDailyRate function can be called to receive the cheapest vehicle's price for a given location based on the pick-up and drop-off dates.

 ---